-We run moleulcar dynamics to simulate and understand ion diffusion in solid electrolytes for all-solid-state batteries.
-The codes we utilize are VASP, Quantum Espresso, and Gaussian for first-principles simulations, and LAMMPS for classical or machine learning force field simulations.
-We collaborate with SFSU Professor Jingjing Qiu to study oxygen evolution catalysts and with SFSU Professor Misty Kuhn to understand acetylation of lysine residues in E. Coli proteins.
+The codes we utilize are VASP, Quantum Espresso, and Gaussian for first-principles simulations, and LAMMPS for classical or machine learning interatomic potential simulations.
+We collaborate with SFSU Professor Jingjing Qiu to study oxygen evolution catalysts and hae worked with SFSU Professor Misty Kuhn to understand acetylation of lysine residues in E. Coli proteins.
 We have collaborated with SJSU Professor Dahyun Oh to study novel anode materials for Li-ion batteries.

 We are always looking for new master’s and undergraduate research students to join the group, so please contact Professor Adelstein if interested.
 Qualifications are only two semesters of general chemistry and an interest in learning Python and to work on renewable energy research.